magician333/RenderWorkshopLandingPage/public/doc/document.md

 - **Cycles Render Both:** Choose whether to enable both CPU and GPU rendering.
 - **Retry Interval Seconds:** Set the retry interval after failing to connect to the Manager.
 - **UPnP Discovery Seconds:** Set the time for the Worker to search for the Manager upon startup.
+- **Network Interface:** If you have multiple network cards on your computer, you can select a specific network card to run the worker.
 - **Save Log:** Enable this option to record Worker rendering information.
 - **Command Line Mode:** Enable this mode to save resources.
 - **Pull File:** Pull the files from the shared folder to the local rendering, which can improve the blend file reading speed when the network bandwidth is insufficient.